ororker/cmis-e360/scenarios.md

 |----|------|-------|------|
 | 3  | 1    | 1000  | 1100 |

-# From conflict to conflict a new event is added initially not conflicting and then moved to conflict
+# From conflict to conflict with one event inserted initially not conflicting and then moved to conflict

 Given the cmis schedule is as follows: